Overview of the Burton Awards

 The Inaugural Awards Program

-The master of ceremonies was Paul Duke, moderator emeritus of the television show, Washington Week in Review.
-At the inaugural program, the Vice President’s National Partnership for Reinventing Government participated, with Deputy Director Annetta Cheek speaking on the importance of reforming legal writing.
-The program received major press attention, with articles in the National Law Journal, New York Law Journal, New York Times, USA Today, California Lawyer, Legal Times and many other publications.
+The program was extremely well received, garnering major press attention, with articles in the National Law Journal, New York Law Journal, New York Times, USA Today, California Lawyer, Legal Times and many other respected publications.